 All great artists have to start somewhere.
-And their influence often depends on the social and financial support of folk like Hedy and Arthur Hahnloser-Bühler, important sponsors of French and Swiss modernism.
-Their collection of works by such greats as Matisse, Hodler, Van Gogh and Cézanne forms the basis of a new exhibition at the Albertina.
+And their influence often depends on the social and financial support of folk like Hedy and Arthur Hahnloser-Bühler.
+Their collection of works by such greats as Matisse, Hodler, Van Gogh, and Cézanne forms the basis of a new exhibition at the Albertina.

-- Works from many outstanding modernist artists and their predecessors
+- Paintings from many outstanding modernist artists and their predecessors

 The Hahnloser Collection at the Albertina